kekefeng/learngit/readme.txt

-Git is a vecontrol system.
+Git is a vecodsfsdntrol system.
 Git is free or ono software.